aidanbudd/ppisnd/trainingMaterial/zsuzsannaDosztanyi/index.md

 Now find binding regions located within disordered segments

-1. Using the accession number for human N-WASP, find the data for this protein in the IDEAL database IDEAL [http://www.ideal.force.cs.is.nagoya-u.ac.jp/IDEAL/](http://www.ideal.force.cs.is.nagoya-u.ac.jp/IDEAL/)
+1. Using the accession number for `human N-WASP`, find the data for this protein in the IDEAL database IDEAL [http://www.ideal.force.cs.is.nagoya-u.ac.jp/IDEAL/](http://www.ideal.force.cs.is.nagoya-u.ac.jp/IDEAL/)
 2. Can you find regions for this proteins that are annotated as disordered binding regions (called **ProS** in this database) ?
 3. Predict disordered binding regions using ANCHOR [http://anchor.enzim.hu](http://anchor.enzim.hu/)